N4SJAMK/freenest-test-controller/readme.txt

 If using Robot Framework as the test engine, the user can also pass a test scrip within the call, in which case it is saved into a file and run against the target.

+Please notice that the service is still in development meaning that there will be bugs.

 Contributors: Niko Korhonen, Mikko Ojala, Janne Alatalo, Henri Tervakoski

 Requirements